global-input/global-input-message/README.md

 ```

 ### URL of the WebSocket Server & API Key
 In the example [configuration](#configuration), the URL of the [Global Input WebSocket Server](https://github.com/global-input/global-input-node) and the API key are not specified.
-Hence, the ```global-input-message``` JavaScript library is going to use the default Global Input WebSocket Server and its corresponding API key value.
+In this case, the ```global-input-message``` JavaScript library uses the default Global Input WebSocket Server farm and its corresponding API key value.
 You can download and run your own Global Input WebSocket server from the [Global Input WebSocket Server Github repository](https://github.com/global-input/global-input-node).

 After your WebSocket server is up and running, you can modify the [configuration](#configuration_50) to include the URL of your WebSocket Server and the API key value:
 ```javascript